 It’s tempting to get caught up into what other people think about our kids – how they should look or behave or think or act.
 I have been that mom.
 It’s been a journey for me to learn how to celebrate each one of my girls and embrace their individuality.

 I know that my oldest, Meilani, feels wholly alive when she has a book in hand.
 She loves all things related to the ocean.
 She’s also a planner.
 She loves to know what’s on the agenda for the week.
 She loves to set up her room for friends to come over and have every stuffed animal, every Lego creation in its place.
 I also know that my sweet girl sucks her bottom lip when she’s nervous or thinking hard.

-I know that my middle daughter, Giada, is a snuggler.
+My middle daughter, Giada, is a snuggler.
 She thrives on hugs and cuzzling before bed.
 She’s a whiz at math and loves to be active.
 She loves gymnastics and running.
-She also loves to make new friends.
+She is adept at making new friends and a leader among her peers.
 She’s the girl you want with you on a long trip to a new place because she can win over any stranger.

-I know that my youngest, Zayla, oozes joy and passion.
+My youngest, Zayla, oozes joy and passion.
 She spends more time standing on her head than she does sitting right side up.
-She’s the puzzle master!
+She is talented singer and loves to freestyle songs and dances.
 She scrunches up her nose when she smiles and erupts with contagious giggles.
-She is independent, needing to buckle her own seat belt or serve her own dinner.
+She is independent and strong.

 As a family, we are learning how to grieve both individually and collectively.
 Recognizing that each of my daughters is unique proves important now more than ever.

 My oldest doesn’t like to cry in front of people while my middle little needs someone to hold her close when those tears come.
 When my 6-year-old misses her daddy, she sings.
 They are all comforted by pictures on my phone and videos with his voice.

 They each have their own unique grief journey.
 It’s different from mine and other kids who have experienced something similar.
 These are all things I’m learning.